 Caledonian Deuchars IPA Fuller's London Pride Guest Beers (4)

 The Blue Ball re-opened on 22 August 2015 having been closed for three years.
 Facing Walton Heath and overlooking the village pond, the pub is named after the centre of a racing winning post.
 The original 1880 building has gained a later ground floor extension along the length of its front.
-Inside, the bar sits to the right, neatly dividing the floor space up between a front bar, a small side area round a fireplace and a rear dining room, which leads to an outside decking area.
-The pub originally belonged to W F Hodgson’s Kingston Brewery until its acquisition by Courage in 1943 and there is little to see of the original 1880 building.
+Inside, the bar sits to the right, neatly dividing the floor space up between a front bar, a small side area round a fireplace and a rear dining room which has a central wood burning stove and leads to an outside decking area.
+There are also all weather wooden huts for dining outside down the side of the pub.
+The pub originally belonged to W F Hodgson's Kingston Brewery until its acquisition by Courage in 1943 and there is little to see of the original 1880 building.
 At the front is a wooden floored area which acts as the bar area.
 This leads to a large dining area which is split into smaller sections.
 The menu changes frequently and features a number of dishes cooked on the premises.
-Meals are served all day from 12-9:30.
+At weekends breakfast is served from 9-11, although you will not get a drink at that time.
+Meals are served all day from 12-9:30 (9 on Sundays).
 The pub is tied to Heineken for its beers with three Caledonian beers usually on sale.
 One of these, Edinburgh Castle 80/-, is sold under the name of Blue Ball Bitter.
+There is free Wi-Fi and papers and dogs are welcome in the bar area at the front.
+There are a couple of disabled parking spaces in front of the pub and baby change facilities inside.